 Apple and Blue Cheese Salad with Honey Apple Dressing

-This Apple Candied Walnuts and Blue Cheese Salad with Honey Apple Dressing is filled with fall flavours, sweet and crunchy and healthy!
+This Apple Candied Walnuts and Blue Cheese Salad with Honey Apple Dressing is filled with fall flavours, sweet and crunchy!

 Do you want to know the best part about apples?
 You can put them in pretty much anything; salads, smoothies, pancakes, pretty much anything.
 Apples take ordinary recipes and turn them into delicious, flavourful, sweet and crunchy beautiful creations.
 This salad?
 No exception.
 By the time you’re finished with this post, you’re going to want to make this right away.